rydmike/rydmike.github.io/blog_flutter_linting.md

     sort_constructors_first: false
 ```

 The above is also an example of the documentation style I use for all lint rules that I turned OFF.
-Yes it is verbose, but now I can find my past reasoning for the choice I made.
+Yes, it is verbose, but now I can find my past reasoning for the choice I made.
 I can also directly see references to what others have chosen as their lint preference for each rule that I do not use.

 ## Which Linting Package Should I Use?

 If I want to use linting based on a package, which linting package should I use?
 Answering this question got a lot easier when Flutter 2.5 was released.

 Starting from Flutter version 2.5, Flutter and Dart use two new linting packages that are **enabled by default** when you create a new Flutter project.
-With the launch of Flutter 3, the used linting packages were updated to version 2, and include more Dart related rules than the rule set in version 1.
+With the launch of Flutter 3, the used linting packages were updated to version 2 and include more Dart related rules than the rule set in version 1.
 When you create a new Flutter project with Flutter version 3.0.0 or later, you get version 2 linting rules enabled by default.

-If you created your Flutter project with version 2.5 or later, then you are already using the default linting package.
+If you created your Flutter project, with version 2.5 or later, then you are already using the default linting package.
 This is a perfectly good starting point.
-Further below you can compare the Dart and Flutter default enabled linting rules to popular 3rd party packages.
+Further below, you can compare the Dart and Flutter default enabled linting rules to popular 3rd party packages.

 ## What About Using a Third Party Linting Package?

 If you want to use a third party linting package, you can do so.
 There are many 3rd party packages that define linting rules for you.
 There is nothing wrong with using 3rd party linting packages if they fit your needs.
 Using a ready-made linting package may be the right choice for you, especially if you are not interested in getting to know the rules yourself and follow-up on new rules that are added by the Dart team occasionally, then please do use a package.

-For my personal projects I prefer the clarity of enabling all rules in one file, and then disabling the ones that do not fit my use case and preferences.
-Earlier I started with a package too, but I noticed that when I needed or wanted to modify a few rules.
+For my personal projects, I prefer the clarity of enabling all rules in one file, and then disabling the ones that do not fit my use case and preferences.
+Earlier, I started with a package too, but I noticed that when I needed or wanted to modify a few rules.
 I then ended up with **enabling or disabling** rules in relation to used package settings.
 This got a bit messy to keep track of.
 Eventually it felt cleaner to just turn everything ON, and then just have OFF definitions in my `analysis_options.yaml`.
 Super simple, clear and easy to modify when needed, without messing things up.
-Plus no need for a package for this relatively simple setup.
+Plus, no need for a package for this relatively simple setup.

-In a big project the lint rules have probably been agreed and defined already for you, then just stick to that.
+In a big project, the lint rules have probably been agreed and defined already for you, then just stick to that.
 If you find that the lint rules have not been defined, nor documented why they are a certain way in the project, well then they really should be, maybe something to address.

-In the past [Effective Dart](https://pub.dev/packages/effective_dart) and [Pedantic](https://pub.dev/packages/pedantic) used to be very popular.
+In the past, [Effective Dart](https://pub.dev/packages/effective_dart) and [Pedantic](https://pub.dev/packages/pedantic) used to be very popular.
 However, both packages have been **deprecated**.
-For a new project, do not use them, and consider migrating applications and packages that used them, to recommended alternatives.
+For a new project, do not use them.
+Consider migrating applications and packages that used them, to here recommended alternatives.

 The Pedantic package from Google was originally intended mostly for their internal use.
 Despite its name, it was not very strict nor pedantic at all.
 It was used as a minimum set they could agree on internally for Dart projects.

 The Effective Dart package, before it was deprecated, was a way to provide analysis options corresponding to the guidelines in [Effective Dart](https://dart.dev/guides/language/effective-dart) documentation.

-I still include both these deprecated packages in my comparison table, so that you can see how they compare rule set wise to currently commonly used linting rule set.
+I still include both these deprecated packages in my comparison table, so you can see how they compare to currently commonly used linting rule sets.

 ### Lints